apache/pekko-persistence-dynamodb/README.md

 writeMessage      -> PutItem
-writeConfirmation -> UpdateItem with set add deleteMessage     -> UpdateItem (mark deleted) or DeleteItem (permanent delete) replayMessages    -> Query by processorId, conditions and ordered by sequenceNr, ascending highCounter       -> Query by processorId, conditions and ordered by sequenceNr, descending limit 1
+writeConfirmation -> UpdateItem with set add deleteMessage     -> UpdateItem (mark deleted) or DeleteItem (permanent delete) replayMessages    -> Query by persistenceId, conditions and ordered by sequenceNr, ascending highCounter       -> Query by persistenceId, conditions and ordered by sequenceNr, descending limit 1
 ```

 However this layout suffers from scalability problems.
 Since the hash key is used to locate the data storage node, all writes for a